Topics of Interest

 Papers are solicited on devices, structures, and integration for optoelectronics, photonics, displays, and imaging systems.
 Optoelectronic devices include photovoltaics, photonic bandgap structures and crystals, LEDs and lasers, as well as optoelectronic and photonic integrated circuits and optical interconnects.
 Papers on quantum photonics and photonic qubits for quantum computation are also of interest.
 Displays and imaging area topics include CMOS imagers, high‐speed imagers, CCDs, TFTs, organic, amorphous, and polycrystalline devices, as well as emissive and reflective displays.
 Submission of papers addressing flexible and/or stretchable electronics, printed electronics, stacked image sensors with Si or other photosensitive materials, organic and inorganic displays, and covering new technology trends in imagers and displays are encouraged.
 Other relevant subjects include device/circuit design, fabrication, reliability, theory, and modeling.

 POWER DEVICES (PD)

 Papers are solicited on discrete and integrated power devices and modules using Si, diamond, and compound semiconductors.
 Papers exploring the system-level impact of power devices are also of interest.
-Topics of interest include power devices (FETs, superjunction devices, IGBTs, etc.), and materials (Si, SiC, GaN, Diamond, GaAs, AlN, Ga2O3, etc.), manufacturing processes, device design, modeling, and physics.
+Topics of interest include power devices (FETs, superjunction devices, IGBTs, etc.), and materials (Si, SiC, GaN, Diamond, GaAs, AlN, Ga2O3, etc.), manufacturing processes, device design, modeling, physics, and reliability.
 Devices targeting the full range of power and power conversion applications, including hybrid vehicles, power supplies for computer and telecom, motor drives, utility and grid control, and wireless power transfer, are of interest.